dabrahams/cmake-xcode-module-path-bug/README.md

 The CMake project's Swift Package Manager translation is in `Package.swift`.
 Opening that file in Xcode and building there works, and `swift build` works.

+**Note:** [swift-numerics](https://github.com/apple/swift-numerics) (which see) does some questionable things with global module path settings in its top-level CMakeLists.txt that may be triggering the problem, but presumably if the ninja generator can handle those things, the Xcode generator should be able to also.